-It is mandatory to have licensing as a registered nurse for all nurse administrators.
+It is mandatory to have a license as a registered nurse for all nurse administrators.
 Specific licenses for nurse administration is only required of nurse administrators employed by nursing care facilities, in all states in the US.

 Potential nurse administrators are also encouraged to achieve the American Nurse Credentialing Center certification.
 This is the highest standard that a nurse administrator can achieve, proving a respectable level of knowledge and understanding with nurse administration, allowing holders to demand higher salaries.

 According to PayScale in September 2017, the median salary of a nurse administrator is $82,700, with the lowest earners making $59,000 and the highest earners making $122,000.
 Most nurse administrators are granted medical benefits, with over half with dental insurance.